amar528/amar528.github.io/leetcode-75/README.md

 set val at i to 1, decrement count. at end of each loop check if count has reached zero 135ms beats 35%/34%

+### 1071 - GCD of Strings
+calculate GCD of both string lengths. check each string can be wholly divided by the prefix of length GCD 41ms beats 30%/26%

 ## Binary Search